DeForrest Brown Jr.: Early life and education

 Brown was born in 1990 on MacDill Air Force base in Tampa, Florida.
 His family later moved to Birmingham, Alabama.
 His father was an educator and a deacon in the Southern Baptist Convention, while his mom was a social worker.

 He attended Tuggle Elementary School which was founded by the abolitionist Carrie A. Tuggle in 1903.

 His trumpet-playing was influenced by his father, with whom he shared an instructor.
 His father spent a few days in the same college band as the Afrofuturist icon Sun Ra.

 Brown went to the University of North Alabama.

 Work

 Brown moved to New York in 2013.
 He worked several bookstore jobs and began to write music criticism.
 He soon met Ting Ding and Luz Fernandez, who made Make Techno Black Again.
 At first, M.T.B.A. was a meme and then turned into a life of its own as a campaign in their gender-fluid clothing line, Hecha, and, afterwards, as a trio-collective when Brown created a mix for it.

-'Absent Personae' was a collaboration between Liverpool-based sound artist, Kepla (aka Jon Davies), and Brown.
+'Absent Personae' was a collaboration between Liverpool-based sound artist, Kepla (a.k.a.
+Jon Davies), and Brown.
 It was released in 2017 under New York City’s Purple Tape Pedigree collective.

 In 2018, he released a mixtape on PTP called, “The Wages of Being Black Is Death,” which garnered acclaim from Planet Mu, a U.K. label with a roster of prolific Black American producers.